 - Type (Code/Role) - This allows the fee arrangement to be applied to the logged fee or expense for the matter.

-- Cost & Price - Provide the Cost & Price information that defines the fee arrangement specific to the selected feature type.
+- Cost & Price - Provide the cost and price information that defines the fee arrangement specific to the selected feature type.

 - Unit Cap / No Cap - Provide the Unit Cap or No Cap information to ensure the fee arrangement is applied to the applicable fee based on the Unit Cap/No Cap information provided here.

-- Use Timekeeper Default Rate - If enabled, it allows the use of the Timekeeper's default rate instead when a fee arrangement is applied to the logged fees.
+- Use Timekeeper Default Rate - If enabled, it allows the use of the Timekeeper's default rate instead of the fee arrangement when logged fees are applied.

 - Row actions: Edit, Delete, Clone - These are individual row actions available to manage your features within fee arrangements.